 “Happy my kids are getting looks by colleges, but the most important thing is being a better man,” Jackson said.
 “Being a better student and athlete.”

-In his next role, he just wants to bring some confidence to his next role.
+He wants to bring some confidence to his next role.

 Luella was 8-23 in his tenure with one playoff appearance.